AdobeDocs/experience-platform.en/help/profile/computed-attributes/ui.md

 This UI guide requires an understanding of the various [!DNL Experience Platform] services involved with managing [!DNL Real-Time Customer Profiles].
 Before reading this guide, or working in the UI, please review the documentation for the following services:

-- [[!DNL Real-Time Customer Profile] overview](../home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
+- [[!DNL Real-Time Customer Profile]](../home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 - [Adobe Experience Platform Identity Service](../../identity-service/home.md): Enables Real-Time Customer Profile by bridging identities from disparate data sources being ingested into [!DNL Platform].
 - [[!DNL Experience Data Model (XDM) System]](../../xdm/home.md): The standardized framework by which [!DNL Experience Platform] organizes customer experience data.